 - Summary of previous projects (reference faculty vita)

 - Nature of student activities and learning

-- Budget: Applicants must clearly explain and justify all requested expenses in the budget explanation section of the form.
+- Budget: Applicants must clearly explain and justify all requested expenses in the new ORSP Internal Grant Budget Sheet Template.
+The information there can be used to fill in the budget explanation section of the form.

-- Wage Rates for student researchers: Minimum wage ($7.25) to $8.00 is preferred for beginning undergraduate researchers; more advanced researchers can be paid more, up to $10.00.
+- Wage Rates for student researchers: Suggested pay rate for beginning undergraduate researchers is up to $10.00/hr; more advanced researchers can be paid more, to the faculty mentor's discretion.
 During the academic year it is reasonable for students to work 5 to 8 hours per week, i.e., 75 to 120 hours per semester; more work during Winterim and Interim is possible, but must be specified in the budget explanation.

 - Travel and Supplies: please indicate how cost totals are calculated.

 Primary evaluation will be based on the quality of the student research experience proposed.
-Criteria used by project reviewers Where projects are ranked equally, preference may be given to:
+Click here to see criteria used by project reviewers..
+Where projects are ranked equally, preference may be given to: